Everest View TrekEverest View Trek

 • Meals:Breakfast, Lunch, Dinner

 Leaving Phakding, the trail continues north along the Dudh Koshi River, weaving through pine forests and crossing several high suspension bridges.
-You’ll pass through small settlements like Tok Tok and Bengkar, with tantalizing glimpses of Thamserku peak (6,608 m) towering to the east.
+You’ll pass through small settlements like Tok Tok and Bengkar, with tantalising glimpses of Thamserku peak (6,608 m) towering to the east.
 After about 2-3 hours, you reach the entrance to Sagarmatha National Park at Monjo (2,835 m).

 • Max Altitude:3440 meters